Skip to content

 investigate

-Return ONLY your new findings (a delta) with keys: disposition (one of the five); evidence (a non-empty list of concrete citations — commit SHAs, PR URLs, path:line, test names, note excerpts — each tied to what it proves); completion_date (ISO YYYY-MM-DD of the LANDING COMMIT that satisfied the intent, or null; cite its SHA in evidence); recommended_action (one sentence: mark done backdated / finish remainder / spin off residual / leave open).
+Return ONLY your delta: - disposition (one of the five) - evidence (non-empty list of concrete citations: commit SHAs, PR URLs, path:line, test names, session-id+turn for rationale, note excerpts — each tied to what it proves) - completion_date (ISO YYYY-MM-DD of the LANDING COMMIT, or null; cite its SHA in evidence) - divergence (better | lateral | worse | na — na unless done-differently with a prescribed how-to) - confidence (high | medium | low, with a one-clause justification keyed to signal strength) - recommended_action (one sentence: mark done backdated / finish remainder / spin off residual / leave open)

 resolve